pconley/Rails-Docker-Setup/README.md

 All my work/testing was don on a Mac.
 Digital Ocean...

-## Clean up from any previous attempts

 ### Stop and Remove Containers
+Clean up running containers from any previous attempts.
 ```
 docker ps -a                    # see all containers
 docker stop $(docker ps -a -q)  # stop all containers
 docker rm $(docker ps -a -q)    # remove all containers
 ```
+### Remove Images
-### Delete all images if you want a complete restart
+CAUTION: This deletes all images.
+Do this if you want a complete restart.
 ```
 docker images                   # list of all images
-docker rmi $(docker images -q)  # CAUTION: removes ALL images ever built
+docker rmi $(docker images -q)  # remove ALL images ever built
 ```
-# Step 1
+## Step 1

 Run the standard ruby image as a temporary container linked to the current directory.
 We just to use it to create the rails app.